 On Muni, show your vaccine card or proof of your appointment.
 You can also show an email confirmation or a photo of your card.
 See SF guidance on traveling on public transit.

 Your email confirmation will have information about what to bring.

 - Proof of address, if using a drop-in site limited by zip code (such as a utility bill)

-Targeted neighborhood vaccine sites
+Prioritized neighborhood vaccine sites

 Certain communities have been hit hardest by COVID-19.
 Those communities have been historically underserved by the healthcare system.

 San Francisco has set up neighborhood vaccine sites in some of those neighborhoods.
 These vaccine sites run in partnership with community-based organizations.

 You need an invitation from a community partner to get an appointment at these sites.
 These sites are not open to the public now.